Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Allison tilted her head.
 She’d never quite mastered Peoplespeak so much.
 "Shouldn’t that be, uh…like, way longer?
 That sounds like parts of a bunch of words."

 "Yesh," Xiù frowned at the slightly slurred way her word came out, and started enunciating a little more carefully.
-"But it’s a fusional language, so you can just sort of...smash it together and leave bits off."
+"But it’s a fusional language, so you can just sort of... smash it together and leave bits off."

 "Babe.
 Language jargon."